Resources

 • Military and civilian travelers on official orders

-• Army, Air Force, Coast Guard, Marine Corps, Navy, Federal Government, and DoD personnel on temporary duty
+• Army, Air Force, Space Force, Coast Guard, Marine Corps, Navy, Federal Government, and DoD personnel on temporary duty

-• Active duty military and families on Permanent Change of Station official orders
+• Active duty military and families on official PCS move orders

-• Active duty and families requesting lodging at on a space-available basis
+• Active duty and their families requesting lodging on a space-available basis

 • Military retirees and their families